Fairfield Domestic Violence Lawyer

 In other cases, family members, such as spouses, make false representations to law enforcement personnel in order to gain an advantage in a divorce or child custody proceeding, or simply for purposes of getting even with the accused.
 Domestic violence and family violence arrests, charges, and convictions, can severely limit the accused’s ability to spend time with spouses, children, and other family members.

 Moreover, court proceedings can drag on for many months and may involve multiple hearings before the court reaches a final decision.
 Finally, domestic violence charges and convictions can impact a person’s standing in the community and reputation.
-It is essential that you have an experienced domestic violence attorney in your corner representing you at every stage of the proceedings.
+It is essential that you have an experienced attorney in your corner representing you at every stage of the proceedings.

 What Is Family Violence?